rsokl/Learning_Python/Python/Module3_IntroducingNumpy/BasicIndexing.md

 ### Augmented Assignments
 Recall from our discussion of basic mathematical expressions in Python, that [augmented assignment expressions](http://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Basic_Objects.html#Augmented-Assignment-Statements) provide a nice shorthand notation for updating the value of a variable.
 For example, the assignment expression `x = x + 5` can be rewritten using the augmented assignment `x += 5`.

-While `x += 5` is truly only a shorthand in the context of basic Python objects (integer,s floats, etc.), *augmented assignments on NumPy arrays behave fundamentally different than their long-form counterparts*.
+While `x += 5` is truly only a shorthand in the context of basic Python objects (integers floats, etc.), *augmented assignments on NumPy arrays behave fundamentally different than their long-form counterparts*.
 Specifically, they directly update the underlying data referenced by the updated array, rather than creating a distinct array, thus affecting any arrays that are views of that data.
 We will demonstrate this here.

 ```python
 # Demonstrating that augmented assignments on NumPy